lmc-eu/spirit-design-system/packages/web/README.md

 #### Data Attributes

 Nearly all Spirit-Web plugins can be enabled and configured through HTML alone with data attributes (our preferred way of using JavaScript functionality).
-Be sure to only use one set of data attributes on a single element (e.g., you cannot trigger a tooltip and modal from the same button.).
+Be sure to only use one set of data attributes on a single element (for example, you cannot trigger a tooltip and modal from the same button.).

 ℹ️ For turning off this functionality just do not set the `data-spirit-toggle` attribute and use the Programnatic API.